How to read PDFs on Mac.

 - Click Open.

 On Mac computers, the default application for viewing PDFs is Preview.
-While this might allow you to read PDFs on a Mac, you’ll only be able to view it and won’t have access to any of the dynamic or interactive elements.
+While this might allow you to read PDFs on a Mac, you’ll only be able to view them and won’t have access to any dynamic or interactive elements.

 PDF reading controls for Mac.

-- Change themes alters the PDF’s background and font colors for a more pleasing reading experience.
+- Change Themes alters the PDF background and font colors for a more pleasing reading experience.
 Choose between display themes — system, light gray, or dark gray.

 - Zoom magnifies or decreases text size for easier reading.
 You can find the Zoom function on the top toolbar or in the View tab.

 How to open a PDF in Preview on Mac.